Italian Motorcycle Brands

 Italjet Logo

 The middle of the 20th century was marked by the appearance of another original Italian brand in motorcycle production.
 Italjet Moto Srl from San Lazzaro (Bologna) was founded by the talented designer Leopoldo Tartarini in 1959.
-From the moment of its emergence, the company mastered light machinery – motorcycles and scooters, which were characterized by elegant, sporty design.
-By the early 90s, the production of quad bikes began, the demand for which increased.
-During this period, the brand created three particularly popular models – Dragster, Formula, and Velocifero.
+From its emergence, the company mastered light machinery – motorcycles and scooters characterized by elegant, sporty design.
+By the early 90s, the production of quad bikes began, and the demand for them increased.
+During this period, the brand created three popular models – Dragster, Formula, and Velocifero.

 The Italjet logo is a graphic representation of the company name.
 The logo fully meets modern requirements for simplicity, ensuring easy memorization.
 For the text, Ascender Sans WGL Bold Italic uppercase font is used.
 The first word, “Italjet,” is slanted to the right.
 Below it, the second word, “moto,” is typed in small type and slanted.